daheym/printserver/README.md

    ```

 ### Always-Available CUPS Backend (for Windows Clients)
-To make printers appear always available to Windows clients (even when powered off), use the custom CUPS backend:
+To make printers appear always available to Windows clients (even when powered off), use the custom CUPS backend with automatic USB device detection:

 1. Install the backend:
    ```bash